 Note: According to the NC Department of Health and Human Services regulations, O’Berry Neuro-Medical Treatment Center employees are not permitted to serve as voting board members of the O’Berry Center Foundation, but may serve as ex-officio (non-voting) board members.

-The O’Berry Neuro-Medical Treatment Center was founded in 1990 by individuals affiliated with the O'Berry Neuro-Medical Treatment Center (OBNMTC) located in Goldsboro, NC.
+The O’Berry Center Foundation was founded in 1990 by individuals affiliated with the O'Berry Neuro-Medical Treatment Center (OBNMTC) located in Goldsboro, NC.
 The OBNMTC is a state-run residential facility with the purpose of serving the developmentally disabled population.
-Back in 1990, parents and staff of OBNMTC wanted to do more for the developmentally disabled than often what the state could provide both at OBNMTC and in the communities it served.
-In order to address this need, they started a 501c3 nonprofit foundation known as the O’Berry Neuro-Medical Treatment Center.
+Back in 1990, parents and family member of residents housed at the OBNMTC wanted to do more for the developmentally disabled than often what the state could provide both at OBNMTC and in the communities it served.
+In order to address this need, they started a 501c3 nonprofit foundation known as the O’Berry Center Foundation.

 What Is the O’Berry Neuro-Medical Treatment Center?